vitorm04/docs.pt-br/docs/framework/net-native/property-element-net-native.md

 ms.locfileid: "73128204"
 ---
 # <a name="property-element-net-native"></a>Elemento de > de propriedade \<(.NET Native)
-Aplica a política de reflexão de tempo de execução a uma propriedade.
+Aplica a política de reflexão de runtime a uma propriedade.

 ## <a name="syntax"></a>Sintaxe